setap5d/rtd/docs/source/Usage/req2.rst

     :align: center
     :alt: Image of the task screen with a new task

-Project leaders will be able to create new tasks.
+Users will be able to create new tasks.
 -------------------------------------------------

 This can be seen above where the user is able to create a new task.
 The user will be able to see all the tasks that are associated with that project.

-Project leaders will be able to change the title, deadline, description and assignees.
+Users will be able to change the title, deadline, description and assignees.
 --------------------------------------------------------------------------------------

 Once a task has been created, the user can click the 3 dots on the right side of the task to open a dropdown menu.
 From here the user can click "Edit Task" to open the task edit modal.